ry4096/znudge/README.md

 	will be more smooth.
 If set too low, the velocity used for prediction will lag behind the real velocity and be less accurate.

+\zn_lightning : int, 0 or 1 : default 1
+	Make the lightning gun draw perfectly straight ahead regardless of how high your ping is.

 Other cvars you probably don't need to change: